Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability

-\paragraph{Extracting attention masks.} We extract the self-attention matrix from the multi-head attention module of the last layer of the TE.
+\paragraph{Extracting attention scores.} We extract the self-attention matrix from the multi-head attention module of the last layer of the TE.
 We mean pool over the heads and pick the row corresponding to the $\CLS$ token.
-Ignoring the self token, this attention vector $\alpha \in \bbR^{THW}, \sum \alpha = 1$ is used for further spatio-temporal analysis.
-We obtain an attention map of the size of the image by applying upscaling (pyramid expand) on the $H\times W$ attention scores per frame.
-We will use this map for future analysis.
+Ignoring the self token, this attention vector $\alpha \in \bbR^{THW}, \sum \alpha = 1$, is used for further spatio-temporal analysis.
+We obtain an attention map of the size of the image by applying upscaling (pyramid expand) on the $H\times W$ attention scores of each frame.

 \paragraph{Training and inference.} Similar to previous work~\cite{Newman2020, Dumont2023} we use the MSE loss $\ML = \| m - \hat{m} \|^2$ to train our model.
 We also considered the Spearman loss~\cite{Dumont2023}, but did not see significant performance gains.
-For most experiments, we freeze the backbone and rely on the strong semantic features extracted by CLIP.
+For most experiments, we freeze the backbone and rely on the strong semantic features extracted by CLIP pretraining.